 *RESULTS ARE OUT!
 Please check your email inbox to learn about your application’s results*

 The LA Promise Fund is offering grants to support art projects in classrooms around LA County.
 Grants are for supplies and resources to implement a project inspired by the Getty’s Pacific Standard Time: LA/LA initiative, celebrating Latin American and Latino art in Los Angeles.
 Student work from classroom projects can be submitted to the Promise Fund’s Student Arts Contest.
 Top works will be selected for display and will be awarded college scholarships.
 Educators from all grade levels and subject areas are eligible to apply.

 - Teachers may request between $500 and $1,000.

 - Grant funds may be used on supplies, technology, student travel, facility rentals, or anything that supports the activities within the proposed project.

-- Projects must strongly align with PST: LA/LA exhibitions or themes found within the Teacher Resource Guides (Link to guides).
+- Projects must strongly align with PST: LA/LA exhibitions or themes found within the Teacher Resource Guides.

 - Project should include arts-making experiences for students.